 Those whose driving or disregard of parking regulations threatens the safety of the campus or demonstrate an unwillingness to park responsibly, or receive a third violation are required to meet with the traffic coordinator and may have their permit and/or driving privileges revoked on either campus.
 Upon receipt of a 7th ticket, driving privileges may be revoked until a review takes place.
 The registered owner of the vehicle will be held responsible when the driver cannot be determined.
 Vehicles will be wheel-locked or towed at owner's expense if there is a continued disregard of policy.
 Vehicles blocking fire lanes or parking in a posted tow away zone are subject to tow at the owner's expense.
-CSB Security issues parking tickets directly on vehicles.
-SJU Life Safety Services mails tickets to violators daily through campus mail (not put on the vehicle).
+CSB Security parking tickets are placed directly on vehicles.
+SJU Life Safety Services sends violations through campus mail (not placed on the vehicle).

-Individuals and vehicles that impede the emergency response of medical, fire, security and safety personnel or vehicles are subject to judicial sanctions, towing of vehicles, and made have their permit or driving privileges on the CSB/SJU campuses revoked.
+Individuals and vehicles that impede the emergency response of medical, fire, security and safety personnel or vehicles are subject to judicial sanctions, towing of vehicles, and may have their permit or driving privileges on both campuses revoked.
 These sanctions are not subject to appeal as they impact the health, safety and wellness of our communities.
 Actions that are in this category include, but are not limited to: